pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 -   **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
 See [Storage](/t/storage/3103) for more details.

--   **Update firmware**: Runs scripts tagged with 'update_firmware.
+-   **Update firmware**: Runs scripts tagged with `update_firmware`.
 See [Testing scripts](/t/commissioning-and-hardware-testing-scripts/2479#heading--automatic-script-selection-by-hardware-type) for more details.

--   **Configure HBA**: Runs scripts tagged with 'configure_hba'.
+-   **Configure HBA**: Runs scripts tagged with `configure_hba`.
 As above, see [Testing scripts](/t/commissioning-and-hardware-testing-scripts/2479#heading--automatic-script-selection-by-hardware-type) for further details. snap-2-7-ui -->

 <!-- snap-2-8-ui